 Low value health care includes medical tests and procedures that research has proven add no value in particular clinical circumstances and can lead to potential patient harm and a higher total cost of care.

 Smarter Care Virginia is aligned with Aim I (reducing low-value care) of VCHI’s Health Value Dashboard.
-The project will utilize a two-part strategy to drive a significant reduction in seven provider-driven low value care tests and procedures.
+The project will utilize a two-part strategy to drive a significant reduction in nine provider-driven low value care tests and procedures.
 Over three years, we will focus specifically on producing a 25 percent relative reduction in seven low-value care measures that are provider-driven while also prioritizing up to six consumer-driven measures for our next phase of work.

 VCHI has partnered with the leadership of six Virginia health systems and three clinically integrated networks on this project: Ballad Health; Carilion Clinic; HCA and Virginia Care Partners; Inova and Signature Partners; Sentara and Sentara Quality Care Network; and VCU Health System.

 In addition, a complimentary employer task force will serve to increase employer knowledge of low-value health care, expose Virginia employers to employers that are mobilizing for improvement, and engage employers in action they can take in employee communications, benefit design, and contracting to drive sustainable improvement.

 The Smarter Care Virginia Employer Task Force will work to increase employer knowledge concerning the challenge of low-value health care, expose Virginia employers to employers that are mobilizing for improvement, and engage employers in specific actions they can take in employee communications, benefit design, and contracting to drive improvement.